BaranOrnarli/Skeleton-Docker-Hypercorn-Quart/README.md

 # Skeleton Docker Hypercorn Quart

-A Skeleton or Boilerplate for a Python 3.7+ asynchronous Web App Microframework API with Quart, Hypercorn as a server to deliver HTTP/2, and Docker to tie it all together
+A Skeleton or Boilerplate for a Python 3.7+ asynchronous Web App Microframework API with Quart, Hypercorn as a server to deliver HTTP/2, and Docker to tie it all together.

+##Quick Features

+* Hypercorn
+* Quart
+* OpenAPI python class REST
+* HTTP/2 compressed packets
+* TLS encrypted communication enabled with self-signed certificates

 # Hypercorn ASGI Server & Quart Python Microframework